sgudenkauf/quarto-simple-rdm-tutorial/README.md

 ## Acknowledgments

 This work was supported by the Lower Saxony Ministry for Science and Culture with funds from the governmental funding initiative zukunft.niedersachsen of the Volkswagen Foundation, project "[Data-driven health (DEAL)](https://www.jade-hs.de/forschung/forschungsprofil/strategische-projekte/data-driven-health/)".

+Special thanks to [Julien Vitay](https://github.com/vitay) for sharing a basic structure for creating a [thesis](https://github.com/vitay/quarto-thesis) with Quarto, based on Pandoc, Markdown and LaTeX.